wwlorey/shadow-password-crack/README.md

 You can teach him enough to execute a single script via the terminal however.
 You job is to write this script, which you can give to your "friend" the temp worker, that he can execute for you, that does the following:
 * processes the password files,
-* cracks the password for the account "yourboss", "sysadmin", and "yourbuddy" outputs the passwords (and only the passwords) to the screen,
+* cracks the password for the account "yourboss" and "sysadmin" outputs the passwords (and only the passwords) to the screen,
 * then fixes the permissions of the relevant password files to match the **Debian** defaults,
 * clears the bash history,